kisswiki/kisswiki/src/os/nixos/cleanup.md

 Normally you can just run sudo `nixos-rebuild switch` which will replace your `grub.cfg` with only the live system profiles.
 The live system profiles are the symlinks `/nix/var/nix/profiles`.
 However, this does not work if you do not have a configuration.nix on your NixOS box like with many server deployments.

-In that case you can run, as root, n`ix-env --delete-generations old --profile /nix/var/nix/profiles/system` followed by `/nix/var/nix/profiles/system/bin/switch-to-configuration switch`.
+In that case you can run, as root, `nix-env --delete-generations old --profile /nix/var/nix/profiles/system` followed by `/nix/var/nix/profiles/system/bin/switch-to-configuration switch`.

 Running `nix-env --delete-generations old --profile /nix/var/nix/profiles/system` will remove all but the newest system garbage collection roots and `/nix/var/nix/profiles/system/bin/switch-to-configuration switch` will reload the system configuration you are already on and update `grub.cfg` with only the live system profiles.
 Thus your `grub.cfg` will only have one entry in it and you have not had to change your system configuration.
 If you want to then garbage collect the old profiles you can run `nix-store --gc` .